joshua-cooper/config-ng/README.md

 - [ ] rust-analyzer debuggables
 - [ ] rust-analyzer user commands
 - [ ] Manual truncation of statusline when too long (avoids default `>`)
-- [ ] Fix c-n, c-p with 1 (or any?) match when using `fuzzy` completeopt.
-      Currently the first is skipped.
 - [ ] `set formatoptions` (add `n` and `/`)
 - [ ] Highlight indentation using the wrong whitespace (e.g. tabs when
       `expandtab = true`)